bwbioinfo/wf-gobyqc/README.md

 # GobyQC Workflow

 GobyQC is a Nextflow pipeline for quality controlling the total run data from Oxford Nanopore fastqs.
+This pipeline uses [NanoPlot](https://github.com/wdecoster/NanoPlot), a plotting tool designed for long read sequencing data.

 **Input**: one, multiple or directory of .fastq files